UHDanke/gd_docs/bugs/bugs.md

 ## [2.207] Particle sometimes fail to spawn when near the particle limit

-First particle in an particle loop will fail to spawn if the particle limit has been hit.
+The first particle in an particle loop will fail to spawn if the particle limit has been hit already.

 This usually happens if $Emission \cdot Lifetime = MaxParticles$